TritonDataCenter/rfd/rfd/0070/README.md

 Internal `RELENG` tooling has a `repos.json` with partial coverage.

 Some of the doc building tools (ie apidocs) have a [smaller list](https://github.com/joyent/apidocs.joyent.com/blob/master/etc/config.json) of repos to pull from.

+## Archiving

+GitHub now supports a notion of [archiving](https://help.github.com/articles/archiving-a-github-repository/) old repositories to make them read-only.
+That is no new commits, comments, issues, wiki articles, etc. can be created.
+Archiving can be reversed by clicking through the same series of steps.

+Archiving provides a clear UI banner to humans and is a machine readable field in the API.
+Joyent repositories that are only historical artifacts should be archived for both human clarity and so they type of maintenance tooling uses cases described in this RFD can ignore them.

 ## Appendix